hanghae-plus/front_3rd_chapter2-1/README.md

   import { useEffect, useState } from 'react'

   // 내부 모듈
-  import { CartItem } from './CartItem'
+  import { ProductItem } from './ProductItem'
   import { CONSTANTS } from '../constants'
   ```